Mobilizing Movements for Girls' and Women's Sexual Health and Rights – Women Deliver

 Women and girls are also still disproportionately infected by HIV— in 2015, young women constituted 60 per cent of all young people living with HIV ages 15-24.
 In order to effectively invest in sexual health and rights, we must remove barriers, like parental and spousal consent laws and laws that criminalize abortion, people living with HIV, and same-sex relations, which only make it more difficult for young people and women to access sexual and reproductive health commodities and services.
 We must also advance policies and programs that counter stigma and discrimination and support honest sexuality education.

 If women’s rights are human rights, then we must ask ourselves why each year, 15 million girls are married before the age of 18?
 Why more than 3 million girls are estimated to be at risk for female genital mutilation annually?
 Why lesbian, bisexual, and transgender women are at risk of being raped or forcibly impregnated?
-Or why 1 in 3 women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime?
+Or why 1 in 3 women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence in their lifetime.

 Without investing sexual health and rights gender equality for girls and women will never be achieved.
 Now more than ever we must invest in community mobilization, women and girls’ empowerment, engagement of men and boys, partnerships with local organizations, and advocacy to challenge harmful gender norms and practices and ensure strong, supportive legal and policy frameworks that uphold rather than threaten sexual health and rights.